metricly/metricly-docs/content/integrations/AWS-Integration/AWS-CloudFormation-Installation.md

 #pre: "<i class='fa fa-download'></i> &nbsp; "
 weight: 1
 ---
-This installation method leverages a CloudFormation script found in step 1.4.
+This installation method leverages a CloudFormation script which can be viewed [here](https://s3-us-west-2.amazonaws.com/com-netuitive-app-usw2-www/assets/cloudformation/metricly-read-only-role.template).
+You can also [view a list of permissions](/images/AWS-CloudFormation-Installation/cloudformation-permissions.png) granted by the IAM role.

 After you make a new AWS integration in Metricly, the script populates a read-only IAM role in your AWS account and links it using the integration’s Account ID and External ID.
 Once created, it may take a few minutes for the status to be updated.

 ## Create an AWS Integration in Metricly
 1. Open Metricly and navigate to Integrations > AWS.